SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: False

-  Activation of the performance per patch output.
+  If `True`, some information is calculated at the patch level (see :py:meth:`Performances`) but this may impact the code performances.

 ----